What Is the Old Catholic Church?

 Where the Old Catholic Church Comes From

-The Old Catholic Church began when faithful Catholics chose to stay true to the early Church — even when Rome changed direction.
+The Old Catholic Church began when faithful catholics chose to stay true to the early Church — even when Rome changed direction.

 The Old Catholic Church is not a new invention or breakaway sect.
-It began with sincere Catholics who loved the Church, believed in its ancient teachings, and honoured its sacraments — but could not accept new doctrines introduced by the Roman Catholic hierarchy in the 1800s.
+It began with sincere catholics who loved the Church, believed in its ancient teachings, and honoured its sacraments — but could not accept new doctrines introduced by the Roman Catholic hierarchy in the 1800s.

 To understand where the Old Catholic Church comes from, we need to go back to the beginning.